Frank Lampard: Chelsea set to appoint former manager as caretaker boss until end of season

 Frank Lampard was at Stamford Bridge on Tuesday night to watch their goalless draw against Liverpool; Chelsea legend managed club for 18 months before being sacked in January 2021; former Barcelona and Spain boss Luis Enrique in London to hold Chelsea talks over managerial vacancy

-Chelsea are in advanced talks with club legend Frank Lampard to return as caretaker manager until the end of the season.
+Chelsea will appoint Frank Lampard as caretaker manager until the end of the season on Thursday.

-If talks go well, Lampard is set to be in charge for Chelsea's next game at Wolves on Saturday.
+Lampard is expected to take training on Thursday afternoon and be in charge for Chelsea's next game at Wolves on Saturday after agreeing a deal to return to his former club.

+Nothing has been discussed about Lampard staying beyond the summer with the process for identifying and appointing a full-time head coach continuing.

-Lampard was at Stamford Bridge on Tuesday night to watch their goalless draw against Liverpool just 48 hours after Graham Potter was sacked.
+Lampard was at Stamford Bridge on Tuesday night to watch Chelsea's goalless draw against Liverpool just 48 hours after Graham Potter was sacked.

-A potential caretaker move for the 44-year-old comes after Chelsea held talks in London with former Barcelona and Spain boss Luis Enrique over their managerial vacancy.
+A caretaker move for Lampard comes after Chelsea held talks in London with former Barcelona and Spain boss Luis Enrique over their managerial vacancy.

 The 52-year-old, who is out of work after leaving the Spain job following the World Cup, won the treble at Barcelona in 2014/15, lifting LaLiga, the Copa del Rey and the Champions League.